paulsump/futurama_quiz/README.md

 Sadly I've not had time to do this final step.
 I could throw something in, but it's too risky on the last day.

-I've left things like app icons, asset image optimization (for size) and publishing, since this is supposed be compiled from source.
+I've left things like app icons, asset image optimization (for file size) and publishing, since this app is supposed be compiled from source.

 You can run dartdoc on the code.

 I tested out a dark mode at the last minute, but bottled it 'cause it just started to look a bit to gamey!
-I'd need a bit more time to get that looking 'right' (as in like Futurama).
+I'd need a bit more time to get that looking 'right' (as in, like Futurama).

 I never got around to adding a more Futurama like font.
 I always try to reduce dependencies, it wasn't worth the risk.